pinf/loader-js/NOTES.md

 Status
 ======

+__Stability:__ Alpha

 Summary
 -------

 The loader is currently under active development.
 Production use is possible if releases are thoroughly tested prior to use.
+APIs may slightly change in future.

 Contributors